anubhavg-icpl/perceptlog/lib/tests/README.md

-# Vector Remap Language Test Harness
+# Infopercept Remap Language Test Harness

 This test harness allows us to run a variety of test cases against the latest build of VRL.